oluwakoredeolajire/telco-customer-churn/README.md

 # Telco Customer Churn Prediction

 ## Problem Statement
-Predicting customer churn is crucial for businesses to improve retention strategies.
-This project focuses on predicting which customers are most likely to churn in a telecommunications company.
+Customer churn is a significant challenge for businesses in the telecommunications industry, as retaining existing customers is often more cost-effective than acquiring new ones.
+High churn rates can lead to reduced revenue and increased marketing costs.
+The goal of this project is to build a machine learning model that accurately predicts whether a customer will churn (i.e., stop using the service) based on historical customer data.

 ## Dataset Description
 The dataset contains information about customers, including contract types, tenure, payment methods, and services used.
 The target variable is whether a customer has churned or not (`Churn`).